-At the end of 2001 Enron restated its financials for the prior four years, so that earnings from 1997 to 2000 declined by \$591 million, and debt for 2000 increased by \$658 million.
+At the end of 2001 (not long before McDonough's speech) Enron restated its financials for the prior four years, so that earnings from 1997 to 2000 declined by \$591 million, and debt for 2000 increased by \$658 million.
 Enron subsequently went into bankruptcy.
-The Enron mess and other corporate collapses and scandals involving companies including Tyco, Worldcom and Parmalat prompted regulators and legislators to act to protect investor confidence.
-The scandals and collapses raised a number of different questions about the regulation of financial markets involving:

-- the constraints on US corporate officers and directors

-- ensuring that financial disclosures accurately reflect the financial condition of issuers of securities (e.g. accounting for securitization, principles-based versus rules-based accounting regulation, regulating auditors, certification of company accounts) - how to make sure that financial analysts do not mislead investors as to the value of securities
+The collapse of Enron and scandals involving companies including Tyco, Worldcom and Parmalat prompted regulators and legislators to act to protect investor confidence.
+The scandals and collapses raised a number of different questions about the regulation of financial markets involving: constraints on US corporate officers and directors, ensuring that financial disclosures accurately reflect the financial condition of issuers of securities (e.g. accounting for securitization, principles-based versus rules-based accounting regulation, regulating auditors, certification of company accounts), how to make sure that financial analysts do not mislead investors as to the value of securities, and the role of credit rating agencies.
+The prior of t